The Village Playground

-Are you worried about how the Coronavirus may make life difficult for you?
+Are you worried about how the Coronavirus is making life difficult for you?
 What happens if your family and friends who usually help are not able to?

-We don’t want anyone in the community to feel isolated so we are setting up a Stretton-on-Fosse telephone and email helpline which you can use whenever you feel you need it.
+We don’t want anyone in the community to feel isolated so we have set up a Stretton-on-Fosse telephone and email helpline which you can use whenever you feel you need it.
 If you are ill or self-isolating then here are some of the things we will try to help with:

 •Just a chat on the phone to someone